Melaleuca trip part 2

 All waterfalls in the area were pumping

-The phrase “bucketing down” gained a new meaning that evening, as I waited for a pause in the tumultuous downpour to run the fair distance to my little isolated tent.
+The phrase “bucketing down” gained new meaning that evening, as I waited for a pause in the tumultuous downpour to run the fair distance to my little isolated tent.
 I have never heard rain quite so loud, never seen sheets of rain quite so solid.
-Squadrons formed on the verandah to enjoy (and many, to try to photograph) the wild display.
+Squadrons formed on the verandah to enjoy (and for many, to try to photograph) the wild display.
 Conversation while it was happening was impossible.

 Wildflower garden.
 Now we’re talking.

 That night the mother of all storms rolled in.
 The thunder was roaring like a sick lion, the noise ricocheting from mountain wall to mountain wall in the audience of mountains surrounding us.
 The rain continued to flood the plain.
 I considered the fact that I was somewhat vulnerable lying there under trees should one of them get struck by the lightning that accompanied the noise, but, well, that is nature: threatening.
 I was aware of the danger, but also philosophical about its potential to harm.
 I have enormous respect for nature, so was not lying there like a fool thinking it could never affect me, or that I could somehow control it.
 What would be would be.
-Emanuel Kant would call the experience of us tenters “sublime” as we were taken into the realm of fear and our own vulnerability, yet emerged safely out the other side.
+Emanuel Kant would call the experience of us tenters “sublime”, as we were taken into the realm of fear and our own vulnerability, yet emerged safely out the other side.
 Those in the hut barely noticed what they were in the middle of.
 Most had ear plugs in, and were also locked away from the flashing lights of electrical power.
 I am glad to have experienced nature in such a wild frenzy.

 Ossa summit area